-Happy New Year, cheers to a new healthy, happy and joyful 2021!
+Happy New Year cheers to a new healthy, happy, and joyful 2021!

 There isn't anything more rewarding than bread home-baking and this time I have made this seeded spelt sourdough in a dutch oven. the perfect beginner's recipe, easy and so darn good, baked to perfection too.
-Ohhh, that crust!
+Oh, that crust!

-I cannot help it but add seeds to almost all the bread that I am making.
+I cannot help but add seeds to almost all the bread that I am making.
 I love the texture the seeds add to the bread but also the nutritional benefits.
 This is a nice recipe that I have been using for years and it has always been a true success without a failure.

-There are a lot of questions asked when it comes to sourdough bread and I will try and answer as many as possible here and if you feel you still have a question to ask, please feel free to poo that below under comments section, I will be more than happy to respond to that.
+There are a lot of questions asked when it comes to sourdough bread and I will try and answer as many as possible here if you feel you still have a question to ask, please feel free to poo that below under the comments section, I will be more than happy to respond to that.

 What is Spelt sourdough?

-In very short and simple terms, sourdough is slow-fermented bread and is most likely the oldest form of leavened bread used from ancient Egypt.
+In very short and simple terms, sourdough is slow-fermented bread and is most likely the oldest form of leavened bread used in ancient Egypt.
 It is believed to have been discovered by accident when bread dough was left out and formed the starter resulting in a bread that had a lighter texture and tasted so much better.

-Any sourdough recipe begins with a starter, a mixture of flour, water and sometimes, to help things speed up, some, add a little sugar.
-The mixture is sat at room temperature where airborne and grain wild yeasts settle into this starter resulting in fermentation that occurs after a few days of TLC (touch, love and care).
+Any sourdough recipe begins with a starter, a mixture of flour, water, and sometimes, to help things speed up, some, add a little sugar.
+The mixture is sat at room temperature where airborne and grain wild yeasts settle into this starter resulting in fermentation that occurs after a few days of TLC (touch, love, and care).

 This process gives the starter a sour smell and only then becomes ready to use.
 It can be kept for many years if treated with care and respect.
-I did buy a few years back starter from a bakery that was over 40 years old.
+I did buy one a few years back starter from a bakery that was over 40 years old.
 How wonderful, right!?

-Sourdough is unique because it does not require commercial yeast in order to rise, instead, it is used live fermented culture or a sourdough starter, which serves as a natural leavening agent.
+Sourdough is unique because it does not require commercial yeast in order to rise, instead, it is used in live fermented culture or a sourdough starter, which serves as a natural leavening agent.

-I love spelt sourdough (it is my favourite) it tastes much better, spelt makes it sweet and nutty.
+I love spelt sourdough (it is my favorite) it tastes much better, spelt makes it sweet and nutty.
 Sourdough generally makes me feel a lot better - no bloating and no weird feeling after having it, unlike the regular yeast one.
-I have to admit that I cannot leave my sourdough too long (over night as I would love to) since my kids are not too keen having it if it is too sour.
+I have to admit that I cannot leave my sourdough too long (overnight as I would love to) since my kids are not too keen on having it if it is too sour.
 But I love sourdough bread with these big bubbles (holes) - they not only look amazing but you also need to look and see where the spread disappeared.
 Haha!
 Amazing stuff.

 How to make sourdough bread?

-How to make spelt sourdough starter?
+How to make spelt sourdough starters?

 Before you even know it, you’ll have your very own bubbly, active starter ready to make this incredible spelt sourdough bread.
 The starter doesn't have to be made out of spelt flour, it can be any type of flour, white, white spelt, wholemeal or rye starter.

 Making a starter takes about 7-14 days from start to finish.
 What is a starter?
-It is like growing yeast in a jar and this can be quicker or slower process depending on some factors and can be a little unpredictable at times.
+It is like growing yeast in a jar and this can be a quicker or slower process depending on some factors and can be a little unpredictable at times.
 All that takes it's patience, yes, no knowledge, just patience.
 It will be rewarding!

 How to feed a sourdough starter?